sigstore/cosign/KEYLESS.md

 Signature timestamps are checked in the [rekor](https://github.com/sigstore/rekor) transparency log.
 Rekor's `IntegratedTime` is signed as part of its `signedEntryTimestamp`.
 Cosign verifies the signature over the timestamp and checks that the signature was created while the certificate was valid.

-## Upcoming work

-* Root CA hardening: We should use intermediate certs rather than the root, and support chained verification.
-* Root CA configuration: We should allow users to change the roots and add their own.
-* Other timestamps: We should allow for other timestamp attestations, including attached [RFC3161](https://www.ietf.org/rfc/rfc3161.txt) signatures.
-* Probably a lot more: This is very experimental.
-* More OIDC providers: Obvious.

 ## Public Staging Environment

 There is a public staging environment that is running Fulcio, Rekor and OIDC issuer.